 Theoretical Physics JC

 The theoretical physics journal club is intended to be broad in scope, but to focus on issues in theoretical physics.
-We meet weekly on Fridays at 13:00 with bi-weekly lectures and bi-weekly informal discussion interspersed; lectures are in ABB-319 and discussions are held in ABB 304/A. We typically give a speaker a two-week block.
-The first Friday they give a lecture on a topic of their choosing, and then suggest a relevant paper related to the chosen topic for discussion the following Friday.
+We meet weekly with bi-weekly lectures and bi-weekly informal discussion interspersed; we meet in ABB-319.
+We typically give a speaker a two-week block.
+The first week speakers give a lecture on a topic of their choosing to aquaint the other members with the subject matter, and then suggest a relevant paper related to the chosen topic for discussion the following week.
+Occasionally a speaker will choose to give a second lecture in lieu of a paper.
 More information can be found on our website.

 Summer Graduate Colloquium

 During the summers graduate students are tasked with organizing their own colloquium.
 This is an excellent opportunity to speak about your research, or a related topic you find interesting.
 There is typically an incentive for attending.
 In years past this has been some combination of: free cookies, the organizers go to the Phoenix and buy a few pitchers, or a $20 Phoenix gift card given to the speaker.